astorm/pestle/docs/magento2-generate-ui.md

         @argument aclRule ACL Rule for Controllers?
         [Pulsestorm_Formexample::ruleName]

-The `magento2:generate:ui:form` command allows you generate the XML configuration _and_ PHP controllers needed to add a CRUD model editing form to Magento's backend.
+The `magento2:generate:ui:form` command allows you to generate the XML configuration _and_ PHP controllers needed to add a CRUD model editing form to Magento's backend.

 **Interactive Invocation**